yasmin-alshurafa/introduction-to-interactive-media/Midterm/Journal.md

 - It is a one player ping pong game.
 It includes a paddle and a bouncing ball.
 The ball should bounce off when it hits the paddle.
 If the ball hits the bottom of the screen, the player loses.

+### Description of Game after adjustments:

+- It is a one player game, where the l and r keys are used to move the paddle aways from the boucing ball trying to avoid touching it.
+If the paddle touches the ball, then the player loses some lives.

 ### 15 October 2020:

 - I worked on coming up with the idea from a game to create.
 I watched these videos for inspiration and to get overview on the step.
 First video: https://youtu.be/vGLXx_OEtc4 and Tanay Singhal youtube videos on (Processing Pong Game).